Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 ### Programming knowledge and skills

-Once the design process was completed specific knowledge and skills relating to HTML, CSS styling, CSS preprocessors (SASS), reusable HTML components and mixins were needed to build the website.
+Once the design process was completed, specific knowledge and skills relating to HTML, CSS styling, CSS preprocessors (SASS), reusable HTML components and mixins were needed to build the website.
 Furthermore, it was important to understand flex and how this can be applied to improve site responsiveness.
 Media queries were also needed to make the site fully responsive.
 Moreover, knowledge of semantic HTML elements was essential to be able to make the code and website as readable and accessible and possible.
 Knowledge of sites like W3C markup validation service was helpfully in assessing how appropriate/valid my portfolio site was in terms of HTML semantic tags and CSS (W3.org, 2022).
 Skills relating to image access and manipulation, were important, with knowledge and skills relating to HTML attributes essential to make the website work and accessible for screen readers (for visually impaired users).

 ### Soft skills